yeaulian/StylizedRenderingSystem/Materials/M_SRS_Master.md

 As SRS is using a mainly post-process based approach to cel-shading, materials using this master material will only appear cel-shaded if they are in a scene with an enabled [SRS actor](../Blueprints/BP_StylizedRenderingSystem.md).

+Below, it will be explained what the parameters in each category of an instance of this material do.

 <details open markdown="block">
   <summary>
     Table of contents